 I grew up with a steady diet of William Shakespeare and Jane Austen.
 After all that literary immersion, I naturally decided to get a degree in mathematics, which came in handy when one of my six children needed help with homework.
 After my fourth daughter was born, I started writing.
 By juggling diaper changes, soccer games, music lessons, laundry, and two more children, I finished my first manuscript—a Western—in just under fourteen years.

 There are three Amish romances in the Forever After in Apple Lake Series (Summerside/Guideposts).
 Kate’s Song, Rebecca’s Rose, and Miriam’s Quilt.

 My second Amish romance series, The Matchmakers of Huckleberry Hill, is about an elderly Amish couple who try to find suitable mates for their grandchildren.
 What could be more fun than throwing two young people together to see if sparks ignite?
 No one would ever suspect two octogenarian Amish folks of mischief.

-I have four daughters, two sons, three sons-in-law, and four adorable grandchildren.
+I have four daughters, two sons, three sons-in-law, and six adorable grandchildren.
 I live in the foothills of the Wasatch Front with my husband and play with my grandchildren when I’m not writing.